-It allowed me to do crazy stuff (like this) that I might’ve shied away from if I still had to live up to society’s expectation and keep pulling the baggage that comes with a heavy corporate designation.
+It allowed me to do crazy stuff (like becoming a rapper and a book salesman) that I might’ve shied away from if I still had to live up to society’s expectation and keep pulling the baggage that comes with a heavy corporate designation.

 Who knows what the future might have in store.
 But yeah, I think I am happy right now.

 Once you get the basic framework to address that question, you’d have a very powerful tool in your hands.
 Use it frequently to get a reality check to give your life the appropriate push it requires in the right direction.

 I’ve tried to ask myself that question frequently and the answer has resulted in 4 career changes for me (more on that later).

 I hope you don’t look at this post as a distraction from your aspirations of getting a better designation, a bigger salary etc. Think of it as a compass (or Google Maps if you prefer something more practical) in your hands that’ll keep showing you if you are taking the right path.

 This time, instead of bombarding your Facebook and Twitter friends with the regular Happy New Year messages, use the social media buttons on the left and share this question with them.
 They might appreciate it more than the ritualistic posts that flood their Twitter feeds and Facebook walls each year.

 Now, throwing the question back at you.

 Are you really happy?
 Who’s willing to bare their soul in the comments below?

 – Finance Career Coaching for jobs in the financial services industry